-If you lose or damage a book, contact Marissa Rydzewski (email@example.com; 37747).
+Law faculty and staff who lose or damage a book, contact Marissa Rydzewski (firstname.lastname@example.org; 37747).

 Unless the lending library has imposed certain restrictions on your use of borrowed material, you can return items obtained from other libraries (via Summit or Interlibrary Loan) in the same manner.

 To request to be put on a routing list for a particular journal or newsletter, contact the Serials Unit.

 Issues will be placed in your mailbox when received and may be routed to more than one faculty or staff member.
 You can add new titles or revise the list of journals that you have routed to you at any time.

 If you are going to be on leave, contact Serials to have your routing list temporarily suspended.